JakobBergG/Dataproject_GBM/README.md

 # GTV segmentation | nnUNet
 The goal is to train models that can segment tumors on planning MR scans (T2 scans) and MR scans with recurrence tumors.
-Furthermore find out if models should be created specifically to each different hospital.
+Furthermore find out if models should be created specifically for each different hospital.
 This resulted in the following models/networks:
-- Task806_ANOUK_GBM (Also referenced as ANOUK network)
+- Task806_ANOUK_GBM (Also referenced to as ANOUK network)
-- Task809_OUH_GBM (finetuned ANOUK network on OUH data)
+- Task809_OUH_GBM (Finetuned ANOUK network on OUH data)
-- Task811_CUH_GBM (finetuned ANOUK network on CUH data)
+- Task811_CUH_GBM (Finetuned ANOUK network on CUH data)
-- Task812_RECURRENCE_DIALATED_CAVITY_EXCLUDED_GBM (Also referenced as RECURRENCE network)
+- Task812_RECURRENCE_DIALATED_CAVITY_EXCLUDED_GBM (Also referenced to as RECURRENCE network)

 ## Data
 The number of available and suitable images are: